America: "We're Dying." Melania Trump: "Time For A Rose Garden Makeover!"

-As a deadly pandemic continues to ravage the U.S. and civil unrest grows every day, First Lady Melania Trump is making it her priority to...make over the White House Rose Garden!
+As a deadly pandemic continues to ravage the globe and civil unrest grows in the U.S. every day, First Lady Melania Trump is making it her priority to...make over the White House Rose Garden!
 No wonder she is the butt of many a Marie Antoinette joke on Twitter on this Monday amid the Summer of the Pandemic in the year of our Lord 2020.

 Because if there’s anything that needs to Be its absolute Best right now, it’s the hundreds of roses dotting the White House lawn.